Skip to main content

 Does SafeGuard use subcontractors for impact window installs in Pompano Beach?

-No. Every SafeGuard installation in Pompano Beach is performed by our own W-2 employees — not subcontractors.
+No. Every SafeGuard installation in Pompano Beach is performed by our own in-house employees — not subcontractors.
 Aldo Dellamano, our licensed Florida General Contractor (CGC1525289), is the contractor of record on every permit.
 Using in-house crews means consistent quality control, clear accountability, and a single point of contact from estimate through final county inspection sign-off.

 Content Disclosure